 Molasses is a viscous sweetener with a deep black color.

-Compared to some other caloric sweeteners, molasses sometimes gets praised for being a source of nutrients rather than just sugar.
+Compared to other caloric sweeteners, molasses is sometimes praised as a source of nutrients rather than just sugar.

 In this regard, it is also easy to find information highlighting the supposed benefits of molasses.

 However, can something so high in sugar be beneficial?

 This article takes a look at the research on molasses as well as its nutritional values.

 Firstly, molasses is different from many of the commercially available sweeteners.

 For one thing, the product is far less refined than most other sweeteners, and it contains a broad range of nutrients.